yobonez/chatsounds-anywhere/README.md

 ## What is a root directory?
 Inside root directory there are other folders (categories).
 You can name them whatever you want.

-There needs to be at least one category folder that will contain these files.
+There needs to be at least one category folder that will contain .ogg files.
 #### Example
 ```
   X:/